Kafū, aged forty-one.

 A cloudy, cold day.

-The wind and rain passed; the stars stood out starkly.
+The wind and rain passed; the stars stood vivid and dense.

-Around noon, I rose and went to the public bathhouse on the main street.
+Around noon, I rose and went out to bathe at the public bath on the main street.

-I had planned to visit the graves in the afternoon, but feeling a chill, I lay down again.
+In the afternoon I intended to visit the graves, but feeling a chill, I lay down again.

-In the dead of night, Yaefuku came and stayed over, still wearing her spring kimono with its hem pattern.
+At midnight, Yaefuku came and stayed over in her spring kimono with its hem pattern as it was.

-When I first saw this geisha, she struck me merely as a quiet woman with nothing particularly noteworthy—yet that night, studying her form closely under the lamplight, I found her eyes and mouth bore an uncanny resemblance to Ogiya Tomisuke of years past.
+When I first saw this courtesan, she struck me merely as a docile woman, with nothing particularly noteworthy—but tonight, studying her form intently beneath the lamplight, I found her features uncannily reminiscent of Okina Ietomatsu from years past, particularly in the corners of her eyes and shape of her mouth.

-In the delicacy of her sloping shoulders, there was a haunting beauty surpassing even Tomisuke.
+In the delicacy of her sloping shoulders, she surpassed even Neitomatsu in eerie allure.

-In the early morning, after Yaefuku had left, I lay upon my pillow and frequently reminisced about past events.
+In the early morning, after Yaefuku had left, I lay upon my pillow and frequently found myself reminiscing about days gone by.

 When I awoke from sleep, the sun was already high.